 The week after options expiration week is after the third Saturday each month.
 The week before, the options expiration week, is normally a positive week for stocks.
 How does the stock market perform during the week after options expiration week?
 Is it possible to develop trading strategies the week after options expiration week?

-This article reveals the performance in the S&P 500 after the options expiration week.
-The results vary from month to month.
+Our backtests reveal that the week after options expiration week is lower than a random week, although the results vary from month to month.
 August has been a good month while September has performed poorly.

 How to backtest the options expiration week

 In order to test the options expiration week, we need to make a script or code to count the number of Fridays.
 In a previous article we touched upon how to do it and we recommend reading that article: